-Listed below are the stats from the FMCSA National Passenger Strike Force Detail held May 14 - 27, 2017.
+Listed below are the stats from the FMCSA National Passenger Strike Force Detail.
 Details were conducted throughout the state at carrier terminals and destination locations.
 Also, working alongside with our counterparts at FMCSA.
-INSPECTIONS = 67 OOS VEHICLES = 16 DRIVERS OOS = 2 VIOLATIONS = 56 11 total details were conducted during this time period.
+INSPECTIONS = 97 OOS VEHICLES = 4 DRIVERS OOS = 1 VIOLATIONS = 43 Twenty one (21) total details were conducted from October 1, 2017 - June 30, 2018.